komsco1234/KOMSCO-DID/README.md

 7. [Privacy](#privacy)
 8. [References](#references)

-KOMSCO Trusted platform is the next-generation identity system powered by blockchain technology.
+KOMSCO, as a government-designated passports manufacturer and issuer in the Republic of Korea, has always strived hard to respond to the world's trends and to achieve protection against forgery and alteration for a long time.
+KOMSCO Trusted platform is the blockchain based identity system.
+KOMSCO Trusted Platform provides services in the public sector such as safe payment and ID authentication as well as information protection and management services.
 KOMSCO Decentralized Identifiers is a distributed identifier designed to provide a way for a community connected to the KOMSCO Ecosystem to uniquely identify an individual, organization, or digital device.
 The role of a KOMSCO DID is to provide a service that supports user-authentication and personal information verification.

 The KOMSCO DID method specification conforms to the requirements specified in the DID specification [**[1]**](https://w3c-ccg.github.io/did-spec/), currently published by the